chaoseng/wg-chaoseng/WHITEPAPER.md

 * Security: Look at the [OWASP](https://www.owasp.org/index.php/Main_Page))
   project which provides good security approaches for various use-cases
-* ...
+* Logging: Your system needs to leave traces about what it is doing so you can investigate it.
+Central logging is often a prime idea to make this process much smoother and faster.
+* Monitoring: Your system constantly sends pulses about its current state.
+Those signals tell you something about how it fares when you capture the right metrics.
+* Automation: Whenever you deal with enough complexity, automation can save your day.
+It is a wide topic and there are many levels of automation but starting with Continuous Integration is a great starting point.
+Before moving on to Continuous Delivery, Deployment and perhaps even GitOps.
+* Testing: You want to move fast but with a high degree of confidence.
+Testing is a must-do practice to achieve it.

+Altogether, those have become common practices in building great software infrastructure and application.
+Chaos Engineering teams will strive if engineering have already figured out those for themselves.
+With that said, even basic Chaos Engineering experiment can help you get useful information from your system and help improving it.

-#### Do I need to get started in production
+#### Do I need to get started in production?

+Production is relevant because it is more difficult to overfit the system to the purpose of the experiment, rendering the outcome more realistic, even if its reading is slightly more involved.

-While we may want this, starting in prod may not fit "getting started scenarios".
+While we may want this, starting in prod may not fit "getting started scenarios", and it is therefore, not only fine, but valuable to start your effort in your non-production environment until your team gets used to the practice.

 #### Communicate with the Organization